insure logo

 SR-22 insurance requirements in Texas

-The Texas DMV requires all drivers to have the following minimum car insurance coverage:
+The Texas DMV mandates all drivers in Texas to have the following minimum car insurance coverage:

 • $30,000 for injury or death per person